 What is myotonic dystrophy?

-Myotonic dystrophy is the most common adult form of muscular dystrophy.
-Myotonic dystrophy is caused by a defective gene.
-Unlike any of the other muscular dystrophies, the muscle weakness is accompanied by myotonia (delayed relaxation of muscles after contraction) and by a variety of abnormalities in addition to those of muscle.
-The disorder is also known as Steinert's disease and dystrophia myotonica.
+Myotonic dystrophy is the most common adult form of muscular dystrophy – thought to affect at least 1 in 8,000 people worldwide.
+Unlike the other muscular dystrophies, the muscle weakness is accompanied by myotonia (delayed relaxation of muscles after contraction) and by a variety of symptoms that affect parts of the body other than the muscles.
+Myotonic dystrophy can affect both males and females.

-Why is myotonic dystrophy called 'multisystemic'?
+- How is myotonic dystrophy diagnosed?

 What is the age of onset?

 About half of those with the disorder show visible signs by about twenty years of age, but a significant number do not develop clear-cut symptoms until after age fifty.
 However, when myotonic dystrophy is suspected (because it is present in other members of the family) careful examination may reveal typical abnormalities before obvious symptoms appear.
 There are also less common forms of myotonic dystrophy with onset in infancy or childhood.

 The condition tends to be more severe and have an earlier age of onset with each generation in a family.
 So a grandparent might experience their first mild symptoms at age 60, while their children notice symptoms at 30, and grandchildren may be born with severe symptoms – congenital myotonic dystrophy.